Julianne Schultz & Sandra Phillips, ed.

 With this special edition, co-edited by Julianne Schultz and Sandra Phillips, Griffith Review excavates history and re-imagine the future, while not forgetting the urgencies of the present.
 Contributors include: Stan Grant, Marcia Langton, Tony Birch, Melissa Lucashenko, Alexis Wright, Bruce Pascoe, Kathy Marks, Megan Davis and many more. (blurb)

 The edition is reviewed for Honest History by Mark McKenna.
 This review appears also on the ABC’s Religion and Ethics site, in a Uluru Statement symposium along with contributions from Megan Davis, Cheryl Saunders, Shireen Morris, Christopher Mayes, and Maria Giannacopolous.
+Bronwyn Carlson has a review in Inside Story.
 For further discussion of these issues 2014-17 see our First Peoples resources.